Innovations help districts across U.S. make difference

 ADDING TEACHER ACCOUNTABILITY

 Teacher accountability is inescapable at Charlotte-Mecklenburg — teachers and students are linked through ID numbers to an online database.
-The user’s identity— teacher, student, parent — determines what
+The user’s identity— teacher, student, parent — determines what information he or she can view.

 The system is comprehensive — for ex ample, a math teacher can search test re sults to see how his or her class performed as a whole on a certain test or test question, or how a specific student performed.
 The teacher also can access attendance and discipline records.